$6,847.00. Fees may vary, please contact us for more information

 Study for FREE with TTAF

-The Government has announced a new Targeted Training and Apprenticeship Fund (TTAF) that supports anyone to study/train for high-demand industries as New Zealand recovers from Covid-19.
-Starting on 1 July 2020, this programme will be fully funded until December 2022.
+The Government has announced a new Targeted Training and Apprenticeship Fund (TTAF) that supports domestic students to study/train for high-demand industries as New Zealand recovers from Covid-19.
+Starting on 1 July 2020, this programme will be fully-funded until December 2022.

 You will still need to pay for anyone additional costs such as textbooks.
 You can pay for this yourself or apply for financial support through Studylink.